Nupur0321/Loops-and-Functions/README.md

 # Loops-and-Functions
-This repository will help to understand the loops and functions
+This repository will help to understand the loops and functions.

 ######################################################## #MAKE A CSV FILE AND READ IN ########################################################
 The following is code that reads a csv file into R and saved it in a data structure called data.
 Modify the directories in this code and then run this code